 As this tour is coming towards the end, I would expect slickness to be second to none but I found that for me there were many timing issues with the dancing.

 With the singing, it's not as if there was anything wrong with it, it's just that I was constantly thinking the vocals could be pushed more and there was no performance that blew me away.

 I guess when you're trying to fulfil so many things with one person, inevitably the quality will suffer as you end up with a company filled with jack-of-all-trades.

-I did enjoy the combination of Rusty, Urleen (Samantha Richards) & Wendy-Jo (Jess Barker).
-Their interactions were played out well, with good comedic timing & were enjoyable to watch.
+I did enjoy the combination of Rusty, Urleen (Samantha Richards) and Wendy-Jo (Jess Barker).
+Their interactions were played out well, with good comedic timing and were enjoyable to watch.

-Overall I felt this production was enjoyable & I would see it again despite my perceived negatives.
+Overall I felt this production was enjoyable and I would see it again despite my perceived negatives.

 Footloose The Musical is playing at the Princess Theatre in Torquay until Saturday 13th August.
 Tickets are still available for all remaining performances